Israel says it killed 2 top Iranian officials in wartime blow to country's leadership

 UAE briefly closes airspace as Iran launches new attacks on Gulf neighbors

-Countries around the region also came under fire: Saudi Arabia said it intercepted drones, while air defenses could be heard targeting incoming fire over Doha, the capital of Qatar.
+Countries around the region also came under fire: Saudi Arabia said it intercepted drones, while air defenses could be heard targeting incoming fire over Qatar's capital, Doha.
 Attacks from Iran-linked proxy forces continued in Iraq, where the U.S. Embassy in Baghdad was hit with shrapnel from intercepted drones.

 Israel launches new attacks on Tehran and steps up strikes on Beirut